Migration import logic

 Matched asset type 1 is updated.

-Matched object 2 is renamed.
+Matched asset type 2 is renamed.

 A new asset type is created.